Alethea Charlton

-Alethea Blow Charlton (9 August 1931 – 6 May 1976) was a British actress.
+Alethea Blow Charlton (9 August 1931 – 6 May 1976) was an English television and radio actress.

-Life
+Early life and education

-She was born in Middlesbrough, North Riding of Yorkshire, England, and attended Ripon High School and the Northern Theatre School which was based at the Bradford Playhouse.
+Alethea was born in Middlesbrough, North Riding of Yorkshire, England.
+She attended Ripon High School and the Northern Theatre School which was based at the Bradford Playhouse.

+Career

 After working in repertory for a few years in Yorkshire, she moved to London in 1960 before touring American universities as a member of a group.
-Alethea's family history was traced by people investigating the Naylor family history.
-The report indicates that she was descended from a line of people with the surname Charlton, as well as Blow, Dickerson, Naylor and Heyes.

-Acting career
+Charlton's first screen role was in a now missing episode of Educated Evans, a BBC comedy series starring Charlie Chester.
+Her only film appearance was in 1962's Touch of Death, starring William Lucas and David Sumner.

-Charlton was a cast member in episodes two, three and four of the first ever Doctor Who serial (An Unearthly Child) broadcast in late 1963, as a cavewoman called Hur.
-She returned playing the character Edith in the serial The Time Meddler in 1965.
+Beginning in 1961, she began to make regular appearances on TV, including multiple appearances on the long-running series Z-Cars between 1962 and 1971.
+In 1963 Charlton was a cast member in episodes two, three and four of the first ever Doctor Who serial (An Unearthly Child) as a cavewoman called Hur.
+She returned to the series two years later, playing the character Edith in the serial The Time Meddler in 1965.

-Her other TV credits include: Z-Cars, Follyfoot, The Borderers, Doomwatch, Out of the Unknown, Upstairs, Downstairs and a three-year recurring role in the Granada Television drama Sam.
+Her TV credits include: Follyfoot, The Borderers, Doomwatch, Out of the Unknown, Upstairs, Downstairs.
+Her best known role was the character of Ethel Barraclough in the Granada Television drama Sam, across the shows three series broadcast from 1973 to 1975.

+Between 1968 and 1975 Charlton made several appearances on BBC Radio 4's Afternoon Theatre.
+She also acted in The Dales, and in radio adaptations of Richard Gordon's Doctor novels.

-Her last known acting role was in the soap opera The Cedar Tree, which was aired posthumously.
+Charlton died at the Royal Marsden Hospital, Chelsea, from skin cancer in May 1976, aged 44.
+Her death came less than two months after her Sam co-star, Michael Goodliffe.
+Her final acting role was in the soap opera The Cedar Tree, which was aired posthumously in October 1976.